-Further properties administered by the Bavarian Palace Department in the surrounding area are the Imperial Castle Nuremberg, Ansbach Residence and Court Garden as well as the Rothenberg Fortress Ruins:
+Further properties administered by the Bavarian Palace Administration in the surrounding area are the Imperial Castle Nuremberg, Ansbach Residence and Court Garden as well as the Rothenberg Fortress Ruins:

 In the Middle Ages, the Nuremberg castle was one of the most important imperial castles of the Holy Roman Empire.
 The huge complex was built by the Hohenstaufens and their successors over the remains of previous buildings from the time of the Salians.

 The double Imperial Chapel is one of the oldest remaining parts of the castle complex (c.
 1200).
 Some of the imperial residential and state rooms in the Palas have late medieval and Renaissance panelling.

 The permanent exhibition »Emperor – Empire – City.
 The Imperial Castle in Nuremberg« shows not only clear explanations of the elements and function of the castle, but also presents information about the Holy Roman Empire of the German Nation and the role of Nuremberg in the late Middle Ages in a vivid and exciting form that will appeal to visitors of all ages.

 Ansbach Residence evolved from a medieval complex.
 Its Gotische Halle (Gothic Hall), a feature of the original building, today houses the important collection »Ansbach faience Adolf Bayer«.
 The Residence was rebuilt in its present form by Gabriel di Gabrieli and Karl Friedrich von Zocha in the 18th century.
 The early Rococo interior was created by Leopold Retti.

 Further highlights are the fresco on the Banqueting Hall ceiling by Carlo Carlone, the Art Gallery with Rococo paintings and works from the former Margrave's Gallery (Branch of the Bavarian State Galleries) and the collection of Meißen porcelain in the Mirror Cabinet.